MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/New-MgDriveRootLink.md

 # New-MgDriveRootLink

 ## SYNOPSIS
-You can use **createLink** action to share a DriveItem via a sharing link.
+You can use createLink action to share a DriveItem via a sharing link.
-The **createLink** action will create a new sharing link if the specified link type doesn't already exist for the calling application.\nIf a sharing link of the specified type already exists for the app, the existing sharing link will be returned.
+The createLink action will create a new sharing link if the specified link type doesn't already exist for the calling application.\nIf a sharing link of the specified type already exists for the app, the existing sharing link will be returned.
 DriveItem resources inherit sharing permissions from their ancestors.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaDriveRootLink](/powershell/module/Microsoft.Graph.Beta.Files/New-MgBetaDriveRootLink?view=graph-powershell-beta)

 ## SYNTAX